 The idea of playing with flatter fingers was all the more attractive as there was a fascinating model: Vladimir Horowitz.
 Horowitz’ playing with nearly flat fingers had stunned the musical world and left all pianists reeling.
 It was spectacular and seemed to be infallibly secure under all circumstances.
 However, none of the pianists who attempted to reproduce his technique found it satisfactory or successful.
 According to Jean-Bernard Pommier, Horowitz’s technique was mainly due to exceptional physical and physiological qualities.
 The last finger joints of his hands were endowed with incredible flexibility and strength, complemented by hypersensitivity of the Pacinian corpuscles, those nerve endings in the skin which transmit the sensations of pressure, vibration and tension.
 He could easily extend the finger joints upward, and their retraction, like springs, gave him the ability to play with unprecedented accentuation, power and speed.
 This was absolutely unique to Horowitz!

 Certainly, Istomin did not wish to imitate Horowitz, but by drawing inspiration from him, he hoped that playing with flatter fingers might bring him interesting new pianistic and musical perspectives.
-Oddly enough, this radical change of position at the keyboard had little effect on his sonority!
+Oddly enough, this radical change of position at the keyboard had little effect on his tone production!
 It only confirmed for him that all the heated debates on how to develop a beautiful sonority were meaningless.
 Even the dictum he had received from Kyriena Siloti that in order to have a beautiful tone, one should attack the keys with the kadushka (the pad of the fingertip), was unfounded.
 Sound is something which one carries within and hears internally.
 The hand’s mission is to translate this faithfully to the keyboard, regardless of the position adapted at the moment of playing, as long as it follows the injunctions of intelligence and the emotions of the soul.

 At the piano in 1974